 This assessment is based on the proposal to increase the alfresco dining area of Hugo's Manly Restaurant.
-This development requires an increase to the Manly wharf deck footprint over the water by 37m (Appendix A).
-The development will require the installation of three additional piles, the removal and replacement of one existing pile, and the reparation of one existing pile to support the additional decking.
-The locations of new and existing piles are displayed in Appendix A. The piles will have an approximately 300 mm toe diameter, with the disturbed seabed surface area being approximately 0.3m per pile.
-The construction phase of this project will occur over 3-4 weeks.
+This development requires an increase to the Manly wharf deck footprint over the water by $57.9m^2$ (Appendix A).
+The development will require the installation of ten additional piles and the reparation of two existing piles.
+The locations of new and existing piles are displayed in Appendix A. The piles will have an approximately 300 mm toe diameter, with the disturbed seabed surface area being approximately $0.3m^2$ per pile.
+The construction will take place in phases, with the pile driving phase occurring between 1st March and 31st May only.